The Samaritan Befrienders Hong Kong: Phone number mistake

 There was another news report in Apple Daily on 1 July 2006 that a help seeker, Mr. So, phoned the hotline center and asked for an appointment with a social worker.
 The hotline volunteer jotted down the ID and phone number of Mr. So and told him to wait for the call back in seconds, but it turned out that Mr. So had been waiting for up to 9 hours.
 The reason of the late call as claimed was the mistaken phone number.

 SBHK stated that the hotline volunteer transferred Mr. So's case to the Suicide Crisis Intervention Centre shortly after his call and phoned him twice, but Mr So did not answer the phone.
 After leaving a message and making five phone calls, the social worker still could not get through to Mr. So until someone answered the call and said that he had dialed the wrong number.
 The centre then checked the number and found that they had mistaken the '3' for '5'.
 At last, the correct phone call was made at 8:37 p.m.

 SBHK apologised for the mistake and promised to check the information more carefully in the future.

 Deficiency of service

 According to another news report of Ming Pao on 14 May 2004, a help seeker tried several times to call the SBHK hotline, but there was no one receiving his call.
 The help seeker also blamed that there was no service for him to leave a message, which made him feel more depressed.

-SBHK admits that they haven't yet introduced a message recording service.
-However, as there is not enough volunteers working at late night hours, even if there is a message recording service, workers may not be able to phone back immediately during these periods.
+SBHK admits that they have not yet introduced a message recording service.
+However, as there are not enough volunteers working at late night hours, even if there is a message recording service, workers may not be able to phone back immediately during these periods.